marina601/easy-cocktail-recipes/README.md

    - The website has a responsive design based on the screen view.
    - Minimalistic footer with social icons for the webpage.
    - Custom 404.html page has been added
+   - All pages have call to action buttons (except from contact.html) to give the user easy access to the next page, without the need to choose from navigation menu.

 - [Recipes.html](recipes.html):
    - Recipe cards take their input from an API.
    - Recipe card information is hidden to the user on document load.
+   - Three filter buttons are displayed after the title of the page, giving the user an option to view the recipes by category.
    - Recipe card expand on click to show all the content to the user.
+   - The user can close the recipe button by clicking on the button in the end of the page.
    - Recipe card collapses when the user moves to a different recipe.
-   - The user can also exit the recipe card with one click.
+   - The user can also exit the recipe card with one click on the recipe image.
+   - The user is able to rate a recipe inside the recipe card.
+   - The user is given feedback once the recipe is rated via alert.

 - [About.html](about.html)
    - The user is presented with About the blog paragraph.
    - The user is also shown two pictures of the site owners.
-   - The user can click on each name and more bio information is available.
+   - The user can click on each name or image, and more bio information is available.
    - Bio information for each person has links to the cocktail bars where they use to work.
    - Bio information also social icons links for each person.
    - The user is also provided with a button to collapse the bio information for each person.